Ayanami-Yu/UniCtrl/prompt_examples.md

     "a woman is walking in the rain",
     "a woman is walking in the rain and carrying a red handbag", ]

+src_prompt='"A gentleman with a handlebar mustache, a bowler hat, and a monocle"' tgt_prompt='"a handlebar mustache, a monocle"'

 ### CLI